paulLeClair/P-Engine/README.md

 ## Demo

-The text is kind of squashed in the readme itself, you may want to click the files to view them in higher resolution!
+The text in the screenshot & animation is kind of squashed in the readme itself, you may want to click the files to view them in higher resolution!

 Here's a screenshot of the engine, with a description of the current features.